trisyoungs/ralrecsoc/content/lounge/_index.md

   description: "The R58 Lounge has it's own section in the [FAQ](/faq/) covering commonly-asked questions."
 ---

-The recently-refurbished lounge offers a welcoming space to hang out in with your colleagues, or to use for quiet meeting.
+The recently-refurbished lounge offers a welcoming space to hang out in with your colleagues, or to use for a quiet meeting.
 Our fully-licensed bar is open most lunchtimes for the sale for snacks, soft drinks, hot drinks, and alcoholic beverages, and we have a relatively large outdoor green space with picnic tables for your use.
+Indoors we have a free-to-play pool table and dartboard, plus a variety of table-top games and puzzles available on request.

 The Lounge is used by some clubs as a working space during some lunchtimes, but don't be shy - come and see what they're up to!